 File a Complaint

 If you find a code violation that needs correction, please send us a code violation complaint through our online portal or pick up a request form at the Permit Center.
-Code Compliance will be happy to work with you to get violations corrected.
-Common code violations can be found here.
+Please remember to provide the property’s address.
+All complaints are public record and anonymous complaints will not be accepted.